elmerdotdev/ciccc-node-js-lab-1/README.md

     - Login (`/login`): Login form with username and password.
     - Register (`/register`): Signup form with username, password, firstname, and lastname fields.
     - Profile (`/profile`): A protected page that should only display information if the user is authenticated or logged in.
 6. When a user successfully logs in, they should be redirected to the profile page.
 The profile page should just display user data and a logout button.
-Due to time-constraints, no need to build edit and delete functionality:
+Due to time-constraints, no need to build edit and delete functionalities:
     - Username
     - First name
     - Last name